Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/unit.md

 UnitControllers control the logic of specific units.

 `UnitController.cs` defines what is common across all UnitControllers, regardless of game.
-This includes things like setting HurtboxType.
+This includes things like setting the units initial stats based off its referenced [UnitStats](#unitstats) file.

 `HeroController.cs` defines behaviour unique to the Hero unit.
-This includes things like facing the direction the player has their unit move.
+This includes things like facing the [Direction](game.md#direction) the player has their unit move.
 This component can be found attached to the Hero prefab, which is instantiated as a child of the HumanPlayerUnitManager GameObject in the Training scene at runtime.

 `VillainController.cs` defines behaviour unique to the Villain unit.
 This includes things like determining what to do in response to the attack input action.
 This component can be found attached to the Villain prefab, which is instantiated as a child of the AIPlayerUnitManager GameObject in the Training scene at runtime.